-Critical thinking approach Workplace task Value of the approach Analysing • Can break down the complaint into parts and examine it methodically and in detail so you can understand the situation and the cause of the complaint.
-Evaluating Will justify the decision on which deductions are allowed by making a judgement on the information that has been provided by the client.
+Critical thinking Workplace task Value of the approach approach Analysing To review and resolve complaints from clients to ensure the highest level of client satisfaction.
+Can break down the complaint into parts and examine it methodically and in detail so you can understand the situation and the cause of the complaint.
+Evaluating To advise and consult with clients regarding deductions that can be claimed in a personal tax return.
+Will justify the decision on which deductions are allowed by making a judgement on the information that has been provided by the client.
 Creating To initiate improvements to client services.
 Ability to develop new approaches that lead to improved client services.